missionpinball/mpf-docs/docs/gmc/guides/tilt_mode.md

 these further warning events do not have default slides provided, nor slide_player hooks.

-For example, if you change the setting to 4 and wanted to use the text "UH OH" for the third warning, you could declare the `slide_player` extension in your overriding tilt mode file:
+For example, if you change the setting to 4 and wanted to use the text "UH OH" for the third warning, you could define the `slide_player` extension in your overriding tilt mode file:

 ``` yaml
 ##! mode: modes/tilt/config/tilt.yaml